-{N,T} is UE capability combination per band where N is a duration of DL PRS symbols in ms processed every T ms for a given maximum bandwidth supported by UE as specified in clause 4.2.7.2 of TS 38.306 [14].
+{N,T} is UE capability combination per band where N is a duration of DL PRS symbols in ms corresponding to durationOfPRS-ProcessingSysmbols in TS 37.355 [34] processed every T ms corresponding to durationOfPRS-ProcessingSymbolsInEveryTms in TS 37.355 [34] for a given maximum bandwidth supported by UE corresponding to supportedBandwidthPRS in TS 37.355 [34].

-N’ is UE capability for number of DL PRS resources that it can process in a slot as specified in clause 4.2.7.2 of TS 38.306 [14].
+N’ is UE capability for number of DL PRS resources that it can process in a slot as indicated by maxNumOfDL-PRS-ResProcessedPerSlot specified in TS 37.355 [34].

 If positioning frequency layer i has more than one DL PRS resource set with different PRS periodicities, the maximum PRS periodicity among DL PRS resource sets is used to derive the measurement period of that positioning frequency layer.